 What is the Elephant Crisis Fund?

-The Elephant Crisis Fund was established by Save the Elephants and Wildlife Conservation Network with the aim of averting the destruction of elephant populations across Africa.
-Such a challenge demands identifying which elephant populations are most in need of help, choosing the most effective partners and project to support, and more strategic philanthropy and funding – all cornerstones of the ECF.
-To date, the Elephant Crisis Fund has funded some of the best-conceived interventions in the most critical hotspots to stop the killing, stop the trafficking, and stop the demand for ivory.
-It is the biggest and most effective elephant-focused fund in the world, according to the EU’s report “Larger than Elephants”.
+The Elephant Crisis Fund (ECF) was established by Save the Elephants and Wildlife Conservation Network with the aim of averting the destruction of elephant populations across Africa.
+Such a challenge demands identifying which elephant populations are most in need of help, choosing the most effective partners and projects to support, and more strategic philanthropy and funding – all cornerstones of the ECF.
+To date, the ECF has funded some of the best-conceived interventions in the most critical hotspots to stop the killing, stop the trafficking, stop the demand for ivory, and promote human-elephant coexistence.
+It is the biggest and most effective elephant-focused fund in the world, according to the EU’s report “Larger than Elephants''

 Who manages the ECF?

-The Elephant Crisis Fund (ECF) is an initiative led by Save The Elephants and the Wildlife Conservation Network (WCN) in partnership with the Leonardo DiCaprio Foundation.
+The Elephant Crisis Fund is a joint initiative of Save the Elephants and the Wildlife Conservation Network.
+It was set up in partnership with the Leonardo DiCaprio Foundation in 2013.
 Save the Elephants provide its 50 years of elephant expertise and its network of experts to identify the best projects, while WCN supports through its philanthropic endeavors, fiscal management responsibility, and technical input.
 The Wildlife Conservation Network serves as the fiscal sponsor for the Elephant Crisis Fund.
 Wildlife Conservation Network is a U.S. nonprofit 501(c) 3 organization,Tax ID #30-0108469.
-The Wildlife Conservation Network is proud to have a top ranking amongst wildlife conservation organizations on Charity Navigator with a four star rating and platinum status with Guidestar, meaning every cent of every dollar donated goes directly to elephants.
+The Wildlife Conservation Network is proud to have a top ranking amongst wildlife conservation organizations on Charity Navigator with a four-star rating and platinum status with Guidestar, meaning every cent of every dollar donated goes directly to elephants.

 What is the goal of the ECF?

 What are the strategies that the ECF employs?

-The Elephant Crisis Fund has three programmatic areas in which it invests:
+The Elephant Crisis Fund has four programmatic areas in which it invests:

 Halting Poaching: Ending the slaughter in Africa